koboldunderlord/ArcadeArcanumForTwine/README.md

 Please refer to global.js for details about how to use the core methods.

 An example is provided with instructions on a way to use the library.
+You can run it directly from your browser to see it in action, and you can also import it directly into Twine to see how it works!

 ## Licensing